GorkaAbad/A-Systematic-Evaluation-of-Backdoor-Trigger-Characteristics-in-Computer-Vision/README.md

 # A-Systematic-Evaluation-of-Backdoor-Trigger-Characteristics-in-Computer-Vision

-This repository contains the code for the paper "A Systematic Evaluation of Backdoor Trigger Characteristics in Computer Vision" submited to CCS'23.
+This repository contains the code for the paper "A Systematic Evaluation of Backdoor Trigger Characteristics in Computer Vision" submitted to CCS'23.

 ## How to run

 ### 1. Install dependencies

 ```bash
 pip install -r requirements.txt
 ```

 ### 2. Download the dataset

 For MNIST and CIFAR10 no dataset has to be donwloaded manaully.
 For TinyImagenet execute the following script:

 ```bash
 ./tinyimagenet.sh
 ```

 ### 3. Run the experiments

 Get help for the arguments:

 ```bash
 python main.py --help